oxygencraft/DebugMod/README.md

-# This mod has temporarily discontinued
+# This mod has temporarily been discontinued

 The reason why I did this is I ran out of ideas and I want to take a break from programming.
 You can help by suggesting features or make a pull request.
 I'll continue this mod when I